sanhe374/MS_Pregnancy_proteomics/README.md

 # MS_Pregnancy_proteomics

-This repository contains the code that was used for analyis and visualization of the data included in the paper "insert title here".
+This repository contains the code that was used for analyis and visualization of the data included in the paper **"Plasma protein profiling reveals dynamic immunomodulatory changes in multiple sclerosis patients during pregnancy "**.

 - Differential expression analysis (including Volcano plots)
 - Principle component analysus